Harpsichord Vs Piano

 Harpsichords also have plucked strings instead of hammers to create their sound, whereas pianos use hammers which give them their signature bright tone.
 Despite these differences in design, both instruments can provide beautiful music when played skillfully by an expert musician!

-Same Category Post Here we come wassailing sheet music - C Major
+Same Category Post la noyee sheet music - G Major

 Harpsichord Vs Piano Reddit